Religion in the Soviet Union: Latin Church

-Ukrainian Greek Catholic Church
+Greek Catholic Church

 Western Ukraine, which included largely the historic region of Galicia, became part of the Soviet Union in 1939.
 Although Ukrainian, its population was never part of the Russian Empire, but was Eastern Catholic.
 After the Second World War, the Ukrainian Greek Catholic Church identified closely with the nationalist aspirations of the region, arousing the hostility of the Soviet government, which was in combat with Ukrainian Insurgency.
 In 1945, Soviet authorities arrested the church's Metropolitan Josyf Slipyj, nine bishops and hundreds of clergy and leading lay activists, and deported them to forced labor camps in Siberia and elsewhere.
 The nine bishops and many of the clergy died in prisons, concentration camps, internal exile, or soon after their release during the post-Stalin thaw, but after 18 years of imprisonment and persecution, Metropolitan Slipyj was released when Pope John XXIII intervened on his behalf.
 Slipyj went to Rome, where he received the title of Major Archbishop of Lviv, and became a cardinal in 1965.

 In 1946, a synod was called in Lviv, where, despite being uncanonical in both Catholic and Orthodox understanding, the Union of Brest was annulled, and the Ukrainian Greek Catholic Church was officially annexed to the Russian Orthodox Church.
 St. George's Cathedral in Lviv became the throne of Russian Orthodox Archbishop Makariy.

 For the clergy that joined the Russian Orthodox Church, the Soviet authorities refrained from the large-scale persecution seen elsewhere.
 In Lviv only one church was closed.
 In fact, the western dioceses of Lviv-Ternopil and Ivano-Frankivsk were the largest in the USSR.
-Canon law was also relaxed, allowing the clergy to shave their beards (a practice uncommon in Orthodoxy) and to conduct the liturgy in Ukrainian instead of Slavonic.
+Canon law was also relaxed, allowing the clergy to shave their beards (a practice uncommon in Orthodoxy) and to conduct the liturgy in Ukrainian instead of Church Slavonic.

 In 1989, the Ukrainian Greek Catholic Church was officially re-established after a catacomb period of more than 40 years.
 There followed conflicts between Orthodox and Catholic Christians regarding the ownership of church buildings, conflicts which continued into the 1990s, after the Independence of Ukraine.